grousewood-games/solforge/docs/faq.md

 - `Lvl3 Lyria, Muse of Varna` now places creatures all at once, not in sequence.
   - An example: if Lyria brought back four `Lvl1 Spring Dryads`, in the original game you would end up with a 4/4, 5/5, 6/6, and 7/7 set of Dryads.
 In this edition, you will end up with four 7/7 Dryads.
 - Batch resolution is not randomized.
-The actual order is likely too convoluted to describe here, but it is deterministic.
   - An example: a 5/5 `Lvl1 Spring Dryad` is on board, `Lvl2 Weirwood Patriarch` is forged.
   - In the original game, the effect that triggered first was random.
 You could end up with a 6/6 Dryad or a 9/9 Dryad.
   - In this version, the order will be the same if the initial conditions are the same.
-When I run out of real work I might attempt to distill the algo into something understandable.
-  - For the real keeners, the order likely depends on both creature position relative to each other, and which event gets generated first.
-In this case there is one event (Creature Enters), so Dryad to the left of WWP is _probably_ 6/6, to the right is _probably_ 9/9.
+  - For the real keeners, actual order somewhat explained [here](rules.md#trigger-resultion-order).
+In this case there is one event we care about (Creature Enters), and Dryad had to exist first.
+Thus Dryad will always trigger second, resulting in a 9/9.
 - `Brightsteel Gargoyle` does not change image when in defender mode.
 The amount of trickery to make this one card act fancy is currently in the "not worth it" pile.
 - When playing `Metasight`, once a first card is selected for leveling, it is leveled.
 You cannot cancel back and re-pick as you can in most multi-select operations.
 - There is currently no "sudden death" mode.
 If you both die and have the same health in death, you both win :trophy:.